NxPKG/khulnasoft-docs/content/waiting-room/how-to/monitor-waiting-room.md

 ## Status in the API

-[Check whether traffic is queueing in a configured waiting room](/api/operations/waiting-room-get-waiting-room-status) by appending the following endpoint to the Cloudflare API base URL:
+[Check whether traffic is queueing in a configured waiting room](/api/operations/waiting-room-get-waiting-room-status) by appending the following endpoint to the Khulnasoft API base URL:

 ```bash
 GET zones/{zone_identifier}/waiting_rooms/{identifier}/status